 Beam is small.
 Additional ones may be needed.

 Rounded-edge wood core covered in durable synthetic suede.
 Base coated in soft rubber for safe stepping.
-Easy to assemble with two bolts and two washers.
-Competition beam feel.
+Easy to assemble with 2 bolts and 2 washers.
+Has the feel of a competition beam.
 Low profile.

 There is no way to make this beam any higher as skills advance.
 Check underneath before use to make sure no metal is poking out around the staples.

 While “living at the gym” is a common saying, for gymnasts, it’s a reality.
-The more practice time a gymnast gets, the more she can advance her skills.
+The more practice time a gymnast gets, the more they can advance their skills.

 All balance beams intended for gymnastics should be sturdier than basic gym class beams, but the specifics vary depending upon your gymnast’s experience level and size.
 A beginner might be intimidated — or injured — on a taller beam intended for a more seasoned gymnast.
 Likewise, an experienced gymnast might not get the challenge she needs from a cheaper beam designed for a novice.